The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 In 2012, was working at Australian Institute of Sport in Canberra as a Physiologist specialising in recovery.

 After completing my Honours degree in Sport and Exercise Science in New Zealand, I decided to undertake a PhD.
-I was lucky enough to successfully gain a joint scholarship funded by the school of Human Life Sciences and the Tasmanian Institute of Sport (TIS) to assist with my studies.
+I was lucky enough to successfully gain a joint scholarship funded by Human Life Sciences and the Tasmanian Institute of Sport (TIS) to assist with my studies.
 The focus of my three year post graduate research was on enhancing performance through training strategies and nutritional supplementation in rowers and cyclists.

 I gained valuable experience in applied sports science working with elite athletes at the TIS while at the same time was able to develop research skills learning about the world of academia at UTAS.
 It was great to have the balance between the two.